Tarelku/CAU_iGEM_2020_device/README.md

 # CAU_iGEM_2020_device
-Code for our optogenetic autometed control system device this year
+This is code for our optogenetic autometed control system device this year.
+Hope this will help anyone who wants to build their own fermentation device.
+## Second
+### Third